AT PUGET SOUND

 Benzodiazepine Addiction Treatment at Royal Life Centers

-Our other addiction treatment centers in Washington state provide aftercare services and outpatient programs including:
+Our other addiction treatment centers in Washington state provide aftercare services and outpatient treatment, including outpatient care that lets clients continue their daily lives while attending therapy and support services, including:

 • Partial Hospitalization Program (PHP)